Scalable physical source-to-field inference with hypernetworks: Method

-This scaling limitation for physical fields motivates the use of a surrogate model for the field evaluation that can simultaneously i) encode an arbitrary number of sources into an efficient representation; and ii) impute the field at any $\mbf{r}$ for parameterised shapes, and ultimately from a learned embedding of sources.
-We consider magnetic fields, but the approach would work equally well for gravitational fields.\looseness=-1
+The computational bottlenecks in classical field evaluation motivate the use of a learned surrogate model that can simultaneously i) encode an arbitrary number of sources into an efficient representation; and ii) query the field at any $\mbf{r}_n$ for parameterised shapes, and ultimately from a learned embedding of sources.
+To address this, we propose a hypernetwork-based surrogate that maps source properties to continuous field functions, allowing evaluation at arbitrary locations and aggregation across sources.
+In the following, we consider static configurations of sources, i.e. configurations where the locations of the source points do not change in time, but where the magnetisation of the source points can change in time.\looseness=-1

-For magnetic fields, the functions $\N$ and $\Hs{}$ are continuous and differentiable, and so are likely candidates for approximation by a network trained on data examples generated from the analytically known forms for $\Hs{}(\bM)$.
-An additional property for fields can be exploited to ease training.
-Because the gravitational field, as well as the magnetic field in the absence of currents, is conservative, it can be derived from scalar-valued functions $\phi$ called \textit{potentials}, where $\Hs{} = -\nabla \phi$, that may present a superior target for learning.
+For magnetic fields, the functions $\N$ and $\Hs{}$ are continuous and differentiable, and so are likely candidates for approximation by a network trained on data examples generated from the analytically known forms for $\Hs{}(\mbf{r}_n|\mbf{M},\mbf{V}')$.

-Evaluating the total field from $N$ sources at $M$ locations, it follows from Eq.~\ref{eq:sources} that this will scale as $\mathcal{O}(M\times N)$, which quickly becomes computationally infeasible and is the root cause limiting simulations of magnetic systems \cite{Abert_2013}.
-Therefore, while it is possible to fit the field distribution around sources while maintaining the $\mathcal{O}(M\times N)$ scaling implied by Eq.~\ref{eq:sources}---for instance, by training a single model that is then applied in parallel across the sources and field locations---it would be of little practical interest.